Tearline Program Help

-NGA's partners will maintain full editorial independence.
-NGA will help review how our partners create content not what they create in order to grow authoritative content.
-Tearline's content will be syndicated to several .gov and .mil channels so partners can reach new audiences.
+NGA's partners maintain full editorial independence.
+NGA helps review how our partners create content not what they create in order to grow authoritative content.
+Tearline's content syndicates to several .gov and .mil channels so partners can reach new audiences.
 This concept builds upon on the precedent of the CIA World Factbook but pushes it beyond reference material to include original research.